Mohammed Noor: International career

 His first appearance with the national football team was in the 1999 FIFA Confederations Cup in the semi - finals against Brazil.
 Noor played for Saudi Arabia in the 2002 World Cup, without any real success.
 He fared better in the 2005 FIFA Club World Championship in Japan for Al-Ittihad.
-While playing for the Saudi national team on 14 June 2006, Noor managed to deliver a powerful performance while also having come down with a bad case of influenza.
+While playing for the Saudi Arabia national team on 14 June 2006, Noor managed to deliver a powerful performance while also having come down with a bad case of influenza.
 During the second half of the Saudi Arabian game against Tunisia (their opening match of the 2006 FIFA World Cup), he provided Al-Qahtani with the winning assist which secured Saudi Arabia's first goal of the match, bringing the score from a 1–0 lead for Tunisia to a 1–1 tie.